 Authentic Neapolitan pizza originates from the birthplace of pizza, Naples.
-It involves traditional methods and ingredients that have been largely forgotten for quite a while.
+It involves simple ingredients and traditional methods that have been largely forgotten for quite a while.
 Luckily it is bouncing back, with many people finding this beautiful style of pizza for the first time.

 American style pizza has mostly taken over Italian pizza with takeaways across the world.
 But fortunately, the traditional Italian pizzas are making a resurgence.

 That’s not to say that American style pizzas can’t be nice because they can.
 But for me, and many more people like me, nothing comes close to an authentic Italian Neapolitan pizza.

 Whilst there are no strict rules for the production of American style pizza, this is not the case for Neapolitan style pizza.
 There are strict guidelines set out by the Neapolitan Pizza Association (AVPN).
 Pizza cannot be officially classified as Neapolitan unless it closely follows he rules.

 I suppose this could be compared to the production of Champagne.
 In order to be officially called Neapolitan, the pizza maker has to use traditional ingredients and methods.

 I can understand why to some people this may seem pretentious.
 But to me, this is a great thing because it protects the Neapolitan pizza and prevents it from dying out.
 For myself, and many other people who have tried it, Neapolitan pizza is the ultimate.